 All new appointments and reappointments are documented in the terms of faculty offer prepared by the department head or chair.
 The terms of faculty offer includes salary, effective date, rank, and other critical information concerning the faculty appointment.
-(See the OVPRI human resources (PE5)

-of faculty offer templates for research faculty.)
 The contract specifies whether the appointment is restricted (usual appointment type for research faculty) or regular.
 See below for conditions under which research faculty appointments may be "regular."
 All letters of appointment make reference to further terms and conditions of employment contained in the Faculty Handbook.

 The terms of faculty offer for a restricted appointment clearly defines the length of the appointment.
 In cases where there is no expected opportunity for continuation, the document also serves as a notice of termination.
 The terms of faculty offer also makes clear that continuation of appointment, even during the initial year, is subject to the availability of funds, the need for services, and satisfactory performance.
 Related letters of offer or appointment should not contain promises that the hiring unit may not be able to keep; the university looks to the department to make good on defaults.
-Approval of the department head, dean, and OVPRI Human Resources office of the provost are required before an offer is extended.
+Approval of the department head, dean, and the OVPRI office of the provest are required before an offer is extended.

 It is the responsibility of the hiring department to obtain and verify documentation of credentials on all faculty prior to employment.
-Information regarding appropriate credentials for instructional faculty is found in chapter two, "Faculty Credentialing Guidelines," and on the provost's website.
 See chapter two.

-6.9.1 Restricted Appointments
+6.9.5.1 Restricted Appointments